 Blue Par SelectSM Arrangement

 Most non-PPO dentists accept our Blue Par Select arrangement, which means they participate with the Blues on a "per claim" basis.
-Members should ask their dentists if they participate with BCBSM before every treatment.
+Members should ask their dentists if they participate with BCBS before every treatment.
 Blue Par Select dentists accept our approved amount as full payment for covered services - members pay only applicable coinsurance and deductibles .
-To find a dentist who may participate with BCBSM, please visit mibluedentist.com.
+To find a dentist who may participate with BCBS, please visit mibluedentist.com.